nickolashkraus/nickolaskraus-io/site/content/posts/travel-review-japan.md

 ## Things To Know

-* Don’t worry about restrooms.
+- Don't worry about restrooms.
 They are ubiquitous and very clean.
-* Nigiri, a thin slice of raw fish over pressed vinegared rice should be picked up from the rice side, whether with your hands or chopsticks.
+- Nigiri, a thin slice of raw fish over pressed vinegared rice should be picked up from the rice side, whether with your hands or chopsticks.
-* People do not get going until 8AM or 9AM.
+- People do not get going until 8AM or 9AM.
 If you want to experience something in peace and solitude, get going early.

 ## Places To See